Ultimate Guide to the Mueller Hut Hike

 Booking the Mueller Hut

-If you plan on spending the night in the Mueller Hut you must book it.
+If you plan on spending the night in the Mueller Hut you MUST book it before you leave.
 In the summer (November to May) you must book in advance, but in winter you can only book on the day of.
 The hut costs $36 per person per night.

 Facilities at the Mueller Hut